-UK Foreign Secretary William Hague has announced today at the fluffily named “Friends of Syria” conference, that Britain will only recognise the anti-Assad side of the conflict, as “legitimate representatives” of the country’s people ; meaning hundreds of thousands of citizens loyal to the Assad Government will now be ignored and effectively treated as enemy combatants – typical of the biased reporting so far.
-Hague fails to address evidence that members of the opposition include Al Qaeda terrorists, that armed rebels are covertly directed by Western forces, and suspicions of CIA death squads deliberately used for destabilization.
+UK Foreign Secretary William Hague has announced today at the fluffily named “Friends of Syria” conference, that Britain will only recognise the anti-Assad side of the conflict, as “legitimate representatives” of the country .
+This means hundreds of thousands of citizens who support the Assad Government will now be ignored and possibly treated as enemies.
+Hague fails to address evidence that members of the opposition include Al Qaeda style terrorists, and that these “rebels” are being covertly armed and aided by the West and regional allies.

-Since the beginning of the violence, Western media have been reluctant to report any deaths at the hands of the armed rebels, preferring to call them activists or opposition.
-Anyone loyal to Assad is cynically labeled part of the “regime” or “Assad’s forces”.
+Since the beginning of the violence, Western media have been reluctant to report any deaths at the hands of these rebels, preferring to categorize them as brave activists looking for freedom from the Assad regime.
+Anyone loyal to Assad is cynically labelled part of the “regime” and those who pick up weapons are “Assad’s forces”.

-In fact the West are going directly to the opposition for death statistics and information, which is only going to produce a biased conclusion.
+In fact the West are going directly to the opposition for death statistics and information, which is only going to produce a biased conclusions.
 Wikpedia for example states:

 The number of fatalities in the conflict, according to sources in the Syrian opposition, was 8,976, updated to 22 February 2012.
 The number includes 887 military defectors, and does not include members of the government security forces .

 This has two major problems.
 Firstly the opposition are obviously going to have a pro-opposition bias.
-Secondly it implies that every single civilian is a member of the opposition, and anyone loyal to Assad must be a member of the Government forces and should be glossed over.
+Secondly it seems to brush aside the deaths of civilians on both sides of the civil war.

 The Syrian Observatory for Human Rights (one of the few groups that do count pro-Assad deaths), is a complete shambles and cannot be trusted.
-Apart from professing their opposition to Assad, suggesting immediate bias, they’re also based in Britain and meet with the Government , who has demanded regime change – further corrupting their coverage.
-On top of that, it’s not even clear who operates the organization.
+Apart from professing their opposition to Assad, suggesting immediate bias, they’re also based in Britain and meet with the government , who has demanded regime change.
+This is a conflict of interest.
+On top of that, it’s not even clear who operates the organization to begin with.

 Yet the media still go to these people as a reliable source for statistics and intel!